0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Heist.md

 I use John Hammond's version of the exploit (https://github.com/JohnHammond/CVE-2021-34527) since it's written in PowerShell to which I am biased :D

-*After uploading the script and import it,* we use it to create a local administrator and we are successfull :D
+*After uploading the script and import it,* we use it to create a local administrator and we are successful :D

 ![murder](murder.jpg)